-A lower fat and lower calorie version of this classic Italian pasta dish.
+My Spaghetti Carbonara Light is a lower fat and lower calorie version of the classic Italian pasta dish.

 Quick and easy pasta dishes are a firm favourite of mine, especially when you have a hungry toddler screaming for dinner!

 I used to rely on boring jars of tomato pasta sauce but this recipe is worth just a few extra minutes of effort, I promise!

 I’ve used a cream substitute (Elmlea Light) to keep the calorie and fat content down but double cream tastes very decadent in this dish if you fancy a treat.

 Normally I serve this dish with a salad or veg on the side (try this Broad Bean & Pea Salad) but you could also add some peas or green beans to up the vitamin count.

 If you liked my Spaghetti Carbonara Light, then please do leave me a comment and a star rating below.
 You can also share your pictures with me on Instagram.
 I always love to see your creations!Print

 Using Elmlea or another cream substitute helps lower the calories and fat in this classic Italian pasta dish.

 - 400g spaghetti